 “Notch became for me a very important part of the show creation workflow.
 This really is something I can finally call real-time modern painting for live shows.”

 Zywiec Męskie Granie festival is a summer tour through major Polish cities, held since 2010.
-The aim of the tour is to present the creative edge of the Polish music scene through unique artist collaborations musical experimentation at the heart.
-Percepto used the realtime power of Notch to put the artists and the audience right into the experience.
+The aim of the tour is to present the creative edge of the Polish music scene through unique artist collaborations.
+Over 7 weeks the tour moves to 7 cities, with 6 or 7 acts each time.
+The challenges for the design are huge with limited setup time in each city, limited rehearsal time in each city, no preexisting band content to work with and varying artists aesthetics.
+Creative Production Lab Percepto used the real-time power of Notch to put the artists and the audience right into the experience.

-Thanks to newly developed workflow based on disguise, Notch and MA2 during the show they could control the complete 3D environment, down to individual 3D elements – surfaces, trusses, fake rgb and volumetric lighting, set pieces, virtual screens, positions and movements in x.y.z axis as well as wide range of real time generated Notch effects.
+Notch’s real-time engine enabled Spider to create fully controllable 3D environments, to deliver an immersive experience with just the flick of a switch to change between shows.
+A newly developed workflow combination of disguise, Notch and MA2 allowed Spider to control individual 3D elements – surfaces, trusses, fake RGB and volumetric lighting, set pieces, virtual screens, positions and movements in x.y.z axis as well as wide range of real-time generated Notch effects.

 Spider wanted to create a modern illusion that made people wonder what’s real and what’s not.
 And he did it.